-PHYSICS IN THE UNIVERSE:
+PHYSICS IN THE UNIVERSE: SCI401/402

-Prerequisite(s): Biology of the Living Earth or Animal Biology AND Intermediate Algebra or Algebra 2 w/Trig (may be taken concurrently)
+Open to Grade(s): 11, 12 Length: 1 year Algebra-based physical science Credit(s): 1.0 Prerequisite(s): Biology of the Living Earth or Animal Biology AND Intermediate Algebra or Algebra 2 w/Trig (may be taken concurrently).
 Physics is a one-year elective course and is essential for those interested in Science and Technology fields, including Health Sciences, Engineering Architecture, Marine Science, and Electronics.
 Physics is the science of matter and energy and transformations of energy.
 The subject is developed in two ways: (1) Theoretical analysis of observed phenomena, in qualitative terms, from a philosophical and historical viewpoint, and (2) Quantitative analysis of data provided or collected in lab sessions.
 Problem solving abilities and logical analysis are stressed.
-This course prepares students to take the Washington Comprehensive Assessment of Science (WCAS)\Each student should possess a scientific calculator.
+This course prepares students to take the Washington Comprehensive Assessment of Science (WCAS) Each student should possess a scientific calculator.
 This course meets the minimum college entrance requirements for one credit of Algebra based Science.
 Students enrolled for EvCC credit (5 credits) will have a tuition fee, which is determined by the college.
 See instructor for details.

-GENERAL CHEMISTRY:
+GENERAL CHEMISTRY: SCI351/352